What Choices Do I Have with My Durable Power of Attorney?

 “Springing” or current

 A final argument for executing a current, rather than a springing, power of attorney is that it may be needed when the principal is competent, but unavailable.
 For instance, a financial or legal matter may come up while you are vacationing in Europe.
-It could be important that the attorney-in-fact can step in and act while you are out of the country.
+It could be important that your attorney-in-fact be able to step in and act while you are out of the country.

-Often, powers of attorney authorize the agent to make gifts on the principal’s behalf, even though strictly speaking that may not be in her best interest — isn’t it always better to have more money than less?
+Often, powers of attorney authorize the agent to make gifts on the principal’s behalf, even though strictly speaking that may not be in the principal’s best interest — isn’t it always better to have more money than less?
 But it may well be what you would want to do if you were competent to act on your own — to support children and grandchildren or to take steps to reduce taxes or qualify for public benefits.
-Often, power of attorney forms limit these gifts to the annual gift tax exclusion — currently, $14,000 per individual per year — which with the recent evisceration of federal gift and estate taxes is meaningless for all but the 1 percenters, since you have to give away $5.49 million (in 2017) to be subject to any gift taxes.
+Often, power of attorney forms limit these gifts to the annual gift tax exclusion — currently, $15,000 per individual per year — which with the recent evisceration of federal gift and estate taxes is meaningless for all but the 0.1 percenters, since you have to give away $11.2 million (in 2018) to be subject to any gift taxes.
 So, there’s no tax reason to have this limitation.